Dick Gregory, activist and comedian, dead at 84

 He was 84.

-Dick Gregory recently rescheduled an event in Atlanta because he was hospitalized.
+Gregory recently rescheduled an event in Atlanta because he was hospitalized.
 He died in Washington, his son posted on social media without giving details.

 "The family appreciates the outpouring of support and love, and respectfully asks for their privacy as they grieve during this very difficult time," Christian Gregory said.
 "More details will be released over the next few days."